EV Charger Installation Chicago, IL

 What's Included in Your Installation

-Every installation includes a load calculation to determine if your electrical panel can support the charger.
-We install a dedicated 40-50 amp circuit, mount the charging station, and handle all the wiring according to Chicago electrical codes.
+Every installation includes a comprehensive load calculation to assess your electrical panel capacity, installation of a dedicated 40-50 amp circuit with proper GFCI protection, professional mounting of your Level 2 charger, and all wiring according to Chicago electrical codes and National Electrical Code requirements.

 A person in a blue shirt installs or services an electric vehicle (EV) charging station on a white wall, with an electrical panel open and wires visible—professional Electrical Services Cook and Will County, IL.